shubh02/News-Anchor-Chrom-Ext/README.md

 Upcoming:
 - Save the news in local browser to avoid calling the api redundantly
-- Add image of every news
+- Add image of every news.
+- Auto move read news to bottom.
 - A home page so that everyone can feed there own google API key to get 500 requests per day.

 If this was any helpful, please rate it.